tehseenc/tehseenc/README.md

 <h1 align="left">Hi there 👋</h1>

 I'm **Tehseen**.
 A **Full-Stack Engineer** working remotely at VectorSolv from Toronto, Canada.
-Previously I was at Photodump building a media heavy; social media mobile application to change the landscape of how users consume content.
+Previously, I was at Photodump building a media heavy; social media mobile application to change the landscape of how users consume content.

 <h3 align="left">Some quick facts about me</h3>